jasminvoigtlander/CFM-DataVis-Project/README.md

-Chart.js mockups for CFM Attendance and Sales data
+High fidelity prototype for CFM Data Visualization Tool

 ### To view the prototype